curiousben/Room-Infrastructure/microservices/Filter/base/docker/1.0/README.md

 # What is Filter Microservice?

 This microservice enables message filtering based on value comparison.
 Messages that are received by this microservice then sends data using [curiousben's](https://hub.docker.com/u/curiousben/) redisMQ depending if the data needs to be filtered.
+This microservice can filter data based on data found in JSON objects.

 # How to use this image